Modeling and Control of a Novel Variable Stiffness Three DoFs Wrist: Introduction

-Another possibility is employing soft robots that embed the Variable Stiffness (VS) ability in the hardware implementation.
-In contrast to classical machines, soft robots are more suitable for applications where the device interacts with the environment since safety and robustness become the main requests, replacing power and precision requirements typical of industrial manipulators.
-Articulated soft robots achieve this goal by embedding compliant elements in their actuation or transmission, resulting in a behavior comparable to that of the musculoskeletal system of animals \cite{migliore2005biologically}.
+Another possibility {involves} employing soft robots that embed Variable Stiffness (VS) in {their} hardware implementation.
+In contrast to classical machines, soft robots are {better suited} for applications {involving interactions} with the environment, {prioritizing safety and robustness over the power and precision requirements typical of industrial manipulators.} Articulated soft robots achieve this goal by embedding compliant elements in their actuation or transmission, resulting in a behavior comparable to the musculoskeletal system of vertebrates \cite{migliore2005biologically}.
 In addition, using redundant non-backdrivable actuators, the elastic elements can apply constant forces to increase the stiffness of the joint without requiring a continuous input of energy.